Ayubmo-2/TCSS-452-HCI-No-Names/project_report/README.md

 ### Feedback
 From these tests we received useful feedback and learned that users would immediatly click the see more when encountered with an error message and wanted the confusing close ("X") and OK button to be removed as it just provided redundency.
 They also asked about behavior in offline mode and error reporting options and appresiated instant access to button info.
 They made suggestions like tooltip behavior tweaks for offline mode and visual coherence.
 ### Improvements
-With the feedback that was gained we were able to add context, quick fized, forum references, and hover tooltipes with brief descriptions.
+With the feedback that was gained we were able to add context, quick fixes, forum references, and hover tooltipes with brief descriptions.

+During the interviews the user asked the following questions "How can you report new errors" which moved us to add a bug report button.
+They also asked the questions "could there be different colors to indicate different functions", "how does the error messages behave under different conditions like offline use and how does that affect forum references" because of this we decided to provide offline accesible documentation.
+During the testing portion we notcied that the user would get frustrated with not understanding the function of most of the buttons.
+We then decided to go back and add the feature that would allow the user to move the quick tip for each tool around the screen instead of having to hover over it so that they would be able to look at it while working on their project.
 ![image](https://github.com/user-attachments/assets/bf0a7004-b372-43a9-a077-15c6aba6efd4)